KyleFerchen/MultiLin_Project_Code_Repository/4-TEA-seq/readme.md

 >['grn/GRN_combine_seqlet_to_gene_to_custom_cisbp2_annotation.ipynb'](grn/GRN_combine_seqlet_to_gene_to_custom_cisbp2_annotation.ipynb)

+>**Note**: we calculate motif similarities between known motifs with the CIS-BP2 database and the tfmodisco patterns independenlty, as many TFs of the same family can likely bind to the same tfmodisco pattern: [annotate_modisco_patterns_with_cisbp2_motifs.ipynb](grn/annotate_modisco_patterns_with_cisbp2_motifs.ipynb)

 To assign and score the TF-gene connections, we annotate the seqlets with TF identities by calculating the similarity of the seqlet DNA pattern to previously identified transcription factor motifs (Cisbp2 database).

 ## 2. Score the TF to gene links